Bourke: Beyond the Black Stump

 Cultural Significance

 The isolation and unique atmosphere of Bourke made it a natural setting for tales of the unknown.
-The town's position as a frontier between the known and unknown world of the outback created a perfect backdrop for the anthology series that would later bear its name.
+The town's position as a frontier between the known and unknown world of the outback created a perfect backdrop in the creators' minds for the anthology series that would later bear its name.

 Broadcasting Anomalies: Several documented cases exist of radio and television signals behaving unusually in the Bourke area.
 Local speculation often attributed this to atmospheric conditions, though no definitive scientific explanation has been established.